As featured in:

 Healthy, well-maintained trees are a pleasure to look at and add to your Toronto home’s property value.
 Whether you are concerned about a specific tree on your property that looks sick, unhealthy or damaged, or you simply want to learn more about the health and safety of your trees, Tree Menders can help.

-We offer professional tree risk assessments from experienced arborists that will help diagnose existing damage—or identify weaknesses before they become major problems, potentially saving you from damage or having to remove a tree altogether.
+We offer professional tree risk assessments from experienced arborists that will help diagnose existing damage—or identify weaknesses before they become major problems, potentially saving you from damage or having tree removal done.
 The risk assessment not only takes the condition of the tree into account, but also the safety of people and structures in the nearby area.

 Customized tree health plan